This article covers key concerns about the torn knee meniscus.

 There may be immediate sharp pain, and perhaps a 'pop!' and swelling.
 Later the patient may complain of persistent pain in the joint line, and episodes of catching or locking.
 The knee may be locked in flexion (bent) at the first injury and may need to be reduced in the operating theatre (OR).

 During examination of the knee, the doctor will be alert for signs suggesting a meniscal tear.
 There may be swelling of the knee and focal tenderness along the joint line.

 The doctor may also perform some specific tests, which may offer further weight to the suspicion of a meniscal tear -

-X-rays are generally unhelpful for recent tears, although a standing X-ray may give clues when a meniscus is totally incompetent.
+X-rays are generally unhelpful for recent tears, although a standing weight-bearing X-ray may show a diminished gap between the long bones a meniscus is missing or totally incompetent.